akhaled01/ConcertAPI/README.md

 1. Frontend: HTML and Tailwind CSS
 2. Backend: Go + Javascript
-3. API is written is JSON
+3. API link will be provided (Raw JSON)

 Project still in works